AndrewGreeneCyber/ChenMed-Scorecard/README.md

 <summary><strong>Call Closing</strong></summary>

 **Scoring Options:**
-☐ Meets Expectation
+- [ ] Meets Expectation
-☐ Needs Improvement
+- [ ] Needs Improvement
-☐ N/A
+- [ ] N/A

 **Drivers:**
-- ☐ Fails to summarize resolution or next steps
+- [ ] Fails to summarize resolution or next steps
-- ☐ Does not set correct expectations for follow-up/turnaround time
+- [ ] Does not set correct expectations for follow-up/turnaround time
-- ☐ Skips professional closing (e.g., “Thank you for choosing [Brand/Center]”)
+- [ ] Skips professional closing (e.g., “Thank you for choosing [Brand/Center]”)

 **Scoring Definition:**
 - **ME:** Summarizes resolution and expectations, uses professional closing, and selects correct disposition
 - **NI:** Ends call without clarity, skips closing, or dispositions inaccurately
-- **N/A:** Call disconnected prematurely or out of STC’s control
+- **N/A Applicable:** Only if the call disconnects prematurely or is otherwise out of the STC’s control

 </details>